Effective communication in a marriage involves much more than just talking.

 3. Stick to the topic

-Stay in the present moment and stick to the topic in hand.
-It would be very unwise to bring older and completely unrelated issues into the conversation.
-It will only add fuel to ruin matters.
-Instead, suggest finishing the conversation later, especially if you’re feeling tired, frustrated and seemingly unable to come to a conclusion.
+Suggest finishing the conversation later, especially if you’re feeling tired, frustrated, and seemingly unable to conclude.
 Taking some time out will help you both gain a fresh perspective and discuss matters more maturely.

-Remember, it is crucial that you discuss one topic at a time and remain respectful of each other’s ability to participate in and commit to the conversation.
+Remember, you must discuss one topic at a time and remain respectful of each other’s ability to participate in and commit to the conversation.

 4. Give in sometimes

 There is no point arguing endlessly about who is right or wrong during a disagreement in marriage.
 Getting fixated about this always harms the relationship.

 If being’ right’ is more important than speaking lovingly to your spouse, then you’re letting the issue get lost in the power struggle.

 Remember, being the bigger person sometimes and compromising once in a while will only help your relationship.